DockterTeagle/Obsidian/Linear Algebra/GilbertStrang/Unit 1, essentials of vectors.md

 ---
-tags:
+tags: [LinearAlgebra]
-  - LinearAlgebra
 ---

-# Lecture 1\: The geometry of Linear Equations
+# Lecture 1\: The Geometry of Linear Equations

-## Different interpretations of linear equations
+## Different Interpretations of Linear Equations
 The system of equations
 $$
 \begin{align}